Simblissity home > G.E.T.

 La Cueva Canyon spires image gallery ]

-The Grand Enchantment Trail ascends the gentle east face of the Sandia Crest - the final mountain range on our enchanted tour - and suddenly reaches a vantage westward.
+The Grand Enchantment Trail ascends the gentle east face of the Sandia Crest - the final mountain range on our enchanted tour - then suddenly reaches a vantage westward.
 The silent mountain drops precipitously to the valley floor and the dazzling spectacle of Albuquerque overwhelms the senses.
 Northward along the crest our trail continues, winding through primeval forest of aspen-spruce-fir and reaching further outlooks toward the other world beyond.
 We wander through sunny meadows, encountering few people, then climb higher, reaching the Sandia Crest Aerial Tram and meeting perhaps the first tourists of our journey.
 Now with company we marvel at the spires and cliffs before us, then climb onward through dense boreal forest toward the height of the crest (10,678), pausing perhaps for a meal at the summit house.
 The GET now descends westward, following the popular La Luz Trail into rockbound La Cueva Canyon, (then onto the Tramway Trail) a well constructed and rewarding route that links mountain with desert, wilderness with civilization, our journey with our memories of a grand and enchanting place.

 Resources